Risto-Stevcev/purescript-docker/README.md

 pureuser@1ddb0b0ed568:~/src/chapter3$ pulp build
 ```

 It should have built successfully.
-Ignore the warnings -- as of the time of this writing the book hasn't been updated for 0.9.x module syntax that the compiler is mentioning will change.
-All examples should still build and work as expected.
 You can also run the tests:

 ```
 pureuser@1ddb0b0ed568:~/src/chapter3$ pulp test